 Distance from launch to the water: A short walk from the parking lot that takes you past the Waterfront Marina.

-Located in downtown North Bay on traditional Anishinabek territory, this popular Lake Nipissing beach has a large, shallow swimming area, great for beginner SUP-ers.
-It is usually a supervised beach, but currently there are no lifeguards on duty due to the COVID-19 pandemic.
+Located in downtown North Bay on traditional Anishinabek territory, this popular Lake Nipissing beach has a large, shallow swimming area, great for beginner SUP-ers and is a supervised beach in late June to late August for 7 days a week from 12pm - 7pm.

 With the right wind conditions, there can be waves for some SUP surf fun!